Originally published on 17th March 2020 Last updated on 3rd February 2022

 Adrenal dysfunction or ‘adrenal fatigue’ (though it is most accurately referred to as hypothalamic-pituitary axis dysfunction) also seems very common in those with thyroid issues.

 I completed a saliva test to check for adrenal issues and discovered that my cortisol was high all day, contributing to symptoms of fatigue, struggling to asleep (feeling tired but wired), anxiety, hitting a slump in the afternoon, hot flushes, a weakened immune system and infertility.
-It was driving the oestrogen dominance and thus, I was not ovulating.
+It was apparently driving the oestrogen dominance and thus, I was not ovulating.

 Stress management and improving my mental health (especially when it came to having bouts of anxiety and depression) were also important to help improve adrenal stress.
 Mental or emotional stress can really wear the adrenal glands out and exacerbate things.
 I saw a therapist in 2019 to work through a lot of my struggles and improve my mental health for the longterm.